RisingLamp/RIGHT-MEET-v1/README.md

 RIGHT MEET is a meeting application designed to simplify and enhance your online collaboration experience.

-This project is hosted on GitHub: (to be soon)
+This project is hosted on Netify: (Test Mode)[https://right-meet.netlify.app]
 ## Features

 - **Effortless Scheduling**: Schedule meetings with ease and invite participants via email.